oreillymedia/cloudops-scenario/prompt/step2.md

 ## Specification

-Create a form which allow a commuter to enter a beginning and ending location.
-The following information should be rendered (jinja2, GoTemplate) in HTML:
+Create a form which allows a commuter to enter a beginning and ending location.
+The response of submitting this form should be rendered HTML with the following information:

 - Predict when the next train/bus arrives
     - How does this deviate from the normal schedule?
 - Estimated commute time